Relintai/pandemonium_engine_docs/03_usage/15_scripting/05_cross_language_scripting.md

 Keep in mind that when setting a field value you should only use types the GDScript side knows about.
-Essentially, you want to work with built-in types as described in `doc_gdscript` or classes extending `Object`.

 ## Calling methods